Peter-QA-testing-Journey/INTEGRATION-MANAGEMENT-SYSTEM-FOR-CITY-WASTE-DEPARTMENT/README.md

 ## Project Overview
 This project demonstrates simulation of development and testing of WASTE MANAGEMENT SYSTEM FOR CITY BANSKA STIAVNICA.
-For example a Location of Containers.
+For example, a Location of Containers.
 The focus is on Creating User stories, Tasks, in general Agile "evolution".
 Inside this "Agile World" I have focused on API testing using Postman and JSON server mock data.